Park Avenue: Grand Central and Terminal City

-Later years
+20th century

 The developer Henry Mandel acquired the lots on the eastern side of Fourth Avenue between 32nd and 33rd Street in 1923 under the name "One Park Avenue Corporation".
 To ensure his corporate name was accurate, Mandel asked the New York City Board of Aldermen to move Park Avenue's southern terminus to 32nd Street.
 The change went into effect on December 1, 1924, and address numbers along Park Avenue were changed accordingly.
 The previous house numbered 1 Park Avenue was occupied by Martha Bacon, widow of diplomat Robert Bacon, who led the opposition to the renumbering.
 The Board of Aldermen summarily overturned the name change, but Mayor John Hylan vetoed the move in April 1925.
 This prompted Bacon to appeal the decision to the New York Supreme Court, Appellate Division, which overturned Hylan's veto in November 1927, on the basis that the extension of Park Avenue to 32nd Street had been made for the benefit of a developer.
 Mandel's development at 32nd Street was thus known as 461–477 Fourth Avenue, and the developers of that building sued to reverse the appellate ruling.
 The New York Court of Appeals, the state's highest court, reversed the appellate ruling in February 1928.
 Bacon contemplated bringing up the matter with the United States Supreme Court, but she ultimately relented, changing her address to "Park Avenue at 34th" by 1930.